Planet E Communications

 Planet E Communications is an independent electronic music recording label that started in 1991 in Detroit, Michigan.
-The label was founded by DJ/Producer Carl Craig.
+The label was founded by DJ/Producer Carl Craig, who was mentored under Derrick May leading up to the creation of Planet E.

 History

 Planet E's first release was titled "4 Jazz Funk Classics," which Craig recorded under the moniker 69.
 Initial releases on Planet E would mainly be Craig's projects under a multitude of monikers, but would later evolve into being home to a myriad of electronic music's most influential artists such as Kevin Saunderson, Moodymann, Kenny Larkin, and Recloose.
 In 2001, Planet E celebrated its 10-year anniversary with a celebration at the Detroit Electronic Music Festival.
 Planet E is continually developing a roster, with producers such as Martin Buttrich, Jona, Ican, Glimpse and more.

 In addition, Planet E has a subsidiary label, Community Projects.
 Craig developed this label to present music of other genres, everything from afro blues to space jazz to world music.